-Our failure to successfully integrate acquired assets into our operations, including our recent acquisitions of Cangene Corporation and the Healthcare Protective Products Division from Bracco Diagnostics Inc., could adversely affect our business.
+Our failure to successfully integrate acquired assets into our operations, including our recent acquisition of Cangene Corporation could adversely affect our ability to grow our business.

-We may not be able to integrate any acquired business successfully, including our recent acquisitions of Cangene Corporation and the Healthcare Protective Products Division from Bracco Diagnostics Inc., or operate any acquired business profitably.
+We may not be able to integrate any acquired business successfully, including our recent acquisition of Cangene Corporation, or operate any acquired business profitably.
 In addition, cost synergies, if achieved at all, may be less than we expect, or may take greater time to achieve than we anticipate.